Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 The most important for me, is to learn new, fascinating technologies, which helps creating html5 games.
 Such events, are the best way to achieve that.
 I learned some basics about [Pixijs][pixijs] and [Spine][spine] and improve knowledge related to the [node.js][node.js] and [sockets][socket.io].
 But most of all, I am glad that I spend fantastic time with people who share similar interests to mine and have the same urge to make games :).
 I am more than sure, that it wasn't my last hackaton, which I've participated.

+###Appendage

+During the judging process we got a few opinions that [Purrfect][purrfect] would be much better with the additional single player mode.
+Some people were disappointed, that they can't play the game, because of lack of any online opponents.
+Of course, there is a possibility to play with yourself, just by joining the same game in another browser or a tab.
+But in this case, the game is getting boring really fast, it lacks all the fun and enjoyment.
+That's why we started working on single-player version of the game, which unstable version can be tested [here][purrfect-adventure].
+This \*remake\* will be fulfilled with the new set of powerups, redesigned tower, all of the planned cats as characters and lots of other \*kitty\* improvements.
+We also plan to conquer the mobile world and release the iOS version of the [Purrfect game][purrfect-adventure].
+Stay tuned!

 [nodenockout]: http://nodeknockout.com/
 [mchmurski]: https://twitter.com/mchmurski
 [Ania]: http://nodeknockout.com/people/526e56c214142e1075000067